Lohith848/DineFlow/README.md

 # DineFlow - Online Food Ordering Platform.

-A web application to order food from The DineFlow with free delivery.
+A web application to order food from The DineFlow.

 ## Features